pikulo-kama/SaveGemSynchronizer/README.md

 ---

 ## 🚀 Features
-- ✅ Upload local save files to Google Cloud
+- ✅ Upload local save files to Google Drive
-- ✅ Download the latest save files from the cloud
+- ✅ Download the latest save files from the drive
 - ✅ Easy-to-use desktop UI (Tkinter)
 - ✅ Works for any game where saves are stored locally
 - ✅ Has XBOX Live integration to see if any friends are currently playing
-- ✅ Just to not mess anything we do backup of your save before replacing it with the one from cloud (just in case..)
+- ✅ Just to not mess anything up we do backup of your save before replacing it with the one from drive (just in case...)

 ---